Chairperson of the National Scientific Advisory Board

 Noel R. Rose, M.D., Ph.D. – Dr. Rose is Chairman Emeritus of the Scientific Advisory Board of the American Autoimmune Related Diseases Association (AARDA) on which he has served since 1992, first as a member and then as Chair.

-An immunologist, pathologist, and molecular microbiologist, Dr. Rose long has been associated with Johns Hopkins University, in Baltimore, Maryland, where he has served as professor and Chair of the Department of Immunology and Infectious Diseases.
-Today he is professor of pathology and of molecular microbiology and immunology and Director of the Johns Hopkins Center for Autoimmune Disease Research.
+An immunologist, pathologist, and molecular microbiologist, Dr. Rose long has been associated with Johns Hopkins University, in Baltimore, Maryland, where he has served as professor and Chair of the Department of Immunology and Infectious Diseases and as professor of pathology and of molecular microbiology and immunology and founding Director of the Johns Hopkins Center for Autoimmune Disease Research.
+Dr. Rose recently moved and is now in the Department of Pathology at Brigham and Women’s Hospital/Harvard Medical School.

 Dr. Rose’s pioneering research some 50 years ago at Wayne State University, Detroit, Michigan, was instrumental in establishing the concept of autoimmune disease and helped immunologists understand, for the first time, that the immune system was capable of directing a response to healthy tissues and organs of the body, not just to invading foreign viruses and bacteria.
 He is co-editor of the classic textbook The Autoimmune Diseases, now in its 5th edition.
 Dr. Rose has published more than 760 articles in peer-reviewed journals, has edited or co-edited some 22 books, and has served as an editorial board member of more than 27 journals.

 Dr. Rose has served as an autoimmunity expert for the World Health Organization (WHO) and the Institute of Medicine of the National Academy of Sciences.
 He is a member of the Wayne State University Academy of Scholars.
 He also served as Chair of the National Institutes of Health (NIH) Autoimmune Diseases Coordinating Committee.

 Dr. Rose is a Fellow of the American Association for the Advancement of Science, the College of American Pathologists, the American Academy of Microbiology, and the American Academy of Allergy, Asthma, and Immunology, and is an Honorary Member of the American Society for Microbiology.